chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

           recipe 'cats::eat', 'When they are not sleeping.'

    * - ``recommends``
-     - |metadata rb recommends| For example:
+     - For information only; not used outside this file. |metadata rb recommends|

+       .. note:: When running automated tests using |foodcritic|, this setting will trigger FC053.

+       For example:

        .. code-block:: ruby